MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli/create-and-deploy-static-web-app.md

 ### Git branches

 Because you will be pushing and pulling between your local development and your remote GitHub repo, it is important that both your local git environment and remote repo have the same `default` branch.
 If you are new to Git and GitHub, both branches are `main`.
-If both default branches are not `main`, you need to configure both branches to be the same name and any time you see `main` referenced in this document, use your own default branch name instead.
+If both default branches are not `main`, you need to configure both branches to be the same name and anytime you see `main` referenced in this document, use your own default branch name instead.

 ## Create Static Web app

 ### Create React app

-1. Open VS Code in the directory which will become the root of the project.
+1. Open VS Code in the directory, which will become the root of the project.
 1. In VS Code, open an integrated **bash** terminal.
 All remaining terminal commands should be run from the same terminal unless otherwise specified.

 1. In the root of the project, create a _create-react-app_ in `/app` directory with the following command: